 Ageing Well Network

-We have learnt about the growing acute limitations in the current care system that significantly lessen the quality of life for too many – for example, relying on professional care services to come in to your homes and do ‘your cares’ and leave again, with limited ability to build caring relationships.
+- We have learnt about the growing acute limitations in the current care system that significantly lessen the quality of life for too many.

 This learning is driving Wesley to innovate new approaches to ageing well, in collaboration with seniors/kaumātua themselves.